SquilliamX/Smart-Contract-Lottery-2024/notes.md

 ```

 ### Event Notes
 When a storage variable is updated, we should always emit an event.
 This makes migration/version-updates of contracts much easier and events make front-end "indexing" much easier.
 It allows for the smart contract, front-end, and blockchain to easily know when something has been updated.
+You can only have 3 indexed events per event and can have non indexed data.
+Indexed data is basically filtered data that is easy to read from the blockchain and non-indexed data will be abi-encoded on the blockchain and much much harder to read
 Example:
 ```javascript